Guppy16/pico-dshot/README.md

 ## To Do

 - [ ] Update docs on uart.
 Add section in readme explaining how onewire uart telem works (i.e. sending in dshot, and how each esc is handled).
+Check [this](https://github.com/Guppy16/pico-tts/tree/telem-cmake).
 - [ ] Attempt proper arm sequence

 ## Backlog